 Interested in learning best practices & techniques from other local farmers?

-WE ARE NOW ACCEPTING APPLICATIONS FOR OUR 2025 TEAM!
+APPLICATIONS ARE CLOSED FOR OUR 2026 TEAM!

 PLEASE CONSIDER THE FOLLOWING BEFORE APPLYING